newbit1/rootAVD/README.md

 * The script also detects if there is already a patched Boot.img present
 * This feature lets you also update and switch between Magisk Versions
 	* Updating a patched ramdisk will delete the overlay.d folder, all mods are gone!
-* All the ramdisk hacks like fstab, boot scripts and kernel+module updates, can not be applied,
-	* (I don't know a way to Pause the patching process from the Magisk APK)
-	* those hacks can be done, the classical way via the script, with the working and patched ramdisk
-* If a not proper working ramdisk prevents the Magisk APK from beeing installed and starting, use the toggleRamdisk Argument to stack your patched,\
-but not yet 100% working ramdisk away, boot the AVD with the Stock ramdisk, toggleRamdisk back, and run the script with the FAKEBOOTIMG Argument

 ### 2 Ways to boot the AVD into Safe Mode
 * 1st Way - If the AVD still boots normal: